PerlAlien/Alien-MSYS/README.md

 - search `PATH` for `mingw-get.exe`

-    First [Alien::MSYS](https://metacpan.org/pod/Alien::MSYS) searches the `PATH` environment variable for the `mingw-get.exe` program, which is a common method for installing `MinGW` and `MSYS`.
+    Second, [Alien::MSYS](https://metacpan.org/pod/Alien::MSYS) searches the `PATH` environment variable for the `mingw-get.exe` program, which is a common method for installing `MinGW` and `MSYS`.
 From there if it can deduce the location of `MSYS` it will use that.

 - try `C:\MinGW\msys\1.0\bin`

-    This is usually the default location, so [Alien::MSYS](https://metacpan.org/pod/Alien::MSYS) will try this directory even if it isn't found by another method.
+    Next, [Alien::MSYS](https://metacpan.org/pod/Alien::MSYS) tries the default install location.

 - Use desktop shortcut for `MinGW Installer`

-    Usually when you install the `MinGW` installer it creates a shortcut on the desktop. if [Win32::Shortcut](https://metacpan.org/pod/Win32::Shortcut) is installed (it is an optional dependency), then [Alien::MSYS](https://metacpan.org/pod/Alien::MSYS) can use that information to determine the location of `MSYS`.
+    Finally, [Alien::MSYS](https://metacpan.org/pod/Alien::MSYS) will try to find `MSYS` from the desktop shortcut created by the GUI installer for `MinGW`.
+This method only works if you already have [Win32::Shortcut](https://metacpan.org/pod/Win32::Shortcut) installed, as it is an optional dependency.

 If `MSYS` cannot be found using any of these methods, then it will download and install `MSYS` in this distribution's share directory (via [File::ShareDir](https://metacpan.org/pod/File::ShareDir)).